Skip to main content

 Show quiz

-1. Why should you avoid SELECT * when querying enrollment?
+1. Why should you avoid SELECT * when querying order_item?

 B) It may return unnecessary columns and hide schema changes